 Some 60 hot springs with 6 geysers are located in Loburu.
 Further south is Chemurkeu group with 40 springs, including 4 geysers.
 At the south-eastern end are Koibobei springs with at least 3 geysers.
 At the eastern side are Losaramat springs with 17 springs, 3 geysers among them.
 Together – at least 16 geysers.
 Since 1975 here have been registered at least 18 geysers, but several have disappeared now.

-All geysers are located very low – almost in the level of the lake or even below it.
+All geysers are located very low – almost at the level of the lake or even below it.
 As the level of lake changes, some geysers are inundated and stop their activity but some others start to explode.
 Whole colonies of specific microorganisms are linked to these hot springs and geysers.